-Employees who have been asked to attend a disciplinary or grievance hearing that may result in disciplinary against them will have the right to be accompanied.
-Employers are under a legal duty to follow a fair and lawful process when conducting disciplinary proceedings.
+Employees and workers have the right to be accompanied to a disciplinary or grievance hearing at work.
+Employers are under a legal duty to follow a fair and lawful process when conducting such proceedings, which includes allowing the individual to be accompanied by a ‘relevant’ companion.

 The following guide looks at the rules governing the statutory right to be accompanied, from when this right arises and who the employee is permitted to bring, and whether it is possible or advisable to refuse a request to be accompanied.